afk47/afk47/README.md

 ### [ShortStaf](https://shortstaf.com)
 I worked on the backend of Android and IOS in Swift and Java, moving the project into a single react native project streamlining cross-platform development for the rest of the team

-### Unnamed Multiplayer Game
-Im making a roguelike 3D game in the vein of Lethal Company and Deeprock galactic, currently on the back burner as I work on other things

 ### [Inker](https://syncc23.itch.io/inker)
 Small gamejam game I made in unity with a small team, first game I've "Completed"